stablekernel/aqueduct/source/docs/auth/server.md

 (Notice that `ManagedAuthStorage` has a type argument - this will be covered in the next section.)

-While `AuthServer` has methods for handling authorization tasks, they is rarely used directly.
+While `AuthServer` has methods for handling authorization tasks, it is rarely used directly.
 Instead, `AuthCodeController` and `AuthController` are hooked up to routes to grant authorization tokens via the API.
-Instances of `Authorizer` secure routes when building processing pipelines in `setupRouter`.
-All of these types have a reference to an `AuthServer` and invoke the appropriate methods to carry out their task.
+Instances of `Authorizer` secure routes in request channels.
+All of these types invoke the appropriate methods on the `AuthServer`.

 Therefore, a full authorization implementation rarely extends past a `RequestSink`.
 Here's an example `RequestSink` subclass that sets up and uses authorization: